ASE A4 Steering Suspension Practice Test

 37.

 Answer A is wrong.
 The tire most likely has liquid flat repair or liquid from an unpurged compressor.
-Each time the technician spins the tire, the liquid settles in a different place and a weight would be added to a different location the rim.
+Each time the technician spins the wheel, the liquid settles in a different place, requiring a weight at a different location on the rim.
 The technician should not just keep adding weights up to 10 ounces.

 Answer B is correct.
-If liquid is suspected inside of a wheel, dismount the tire and inspect inside.
+If a wheel remains unbalanced after several attempts, dismount the tire and inspect the inside for liquid or debris.

 Answer C is wrong.
 Technician B is correct.